Pwntus/replicate-webhook-proxy/README.md

 ## Why?

 To receive HTTP webhook requests you need a publicly accessible endpoint on the internet.
 This is easy if you have a web server already exposed to the internet, but not if you're using a local computer.
-You can use tools such as [ngrok](https://ngrok.com/) but they require a separately running process that opens a proxy tunnel to your computer.
+You can use tools such as [ngrok](https://ngrok.com/), but they require a separately running process that opens a proxy tunnel to your computer.

-This NPM package let's you connect to a websocket enpoint and receive webhook event, right in your broweser or Node.js code!
+This NPM package let's you connect to a websocket endpoint and receive webhook event, right in your broweser or Node.js code!

 ## How?